jamie-humareso/humareso-book/generated/Lead With Humanity (Final)/04 - Joy, Care, and Mental Health.md

 Organizations that build healthy environments are more productive.
 This is not news, but it is the Achilles heel of many an organization.
 Likely, attention has been diverted to other things that seem more pressing.
 Be mindful of the environment being built and how you can be a proactive champion for its construction.
 Work with other key stakeholders to craft an environment that inspires and provokes people to success.

-Before we move on, let’s connect Wild Wild Life: The Need for Healthy Work Environments to Coming Up - Joy at Work, Home and Within Self.
-We shift from Inclusion to Business to advance our joy, care, and mental health.

 <!-- Source: Coming Up - Joy at Work, Home and Within Self | 2022-12-09 15:26:00 | https://blog.humareso.com/coming-up | coming-up -->
 Afresh.
 That’s the word for 2023.
 Yup, I’ve decided.
 Feel free to use the word in sentences throughout the year.
 “Hmm, I am tired of these clothes.
 Maybe if I pair things afresh, I won’t hate everything I own in my closet.”
 “The marriage is stale.
 The relationship needs some life afresh.”
 “While I appreciate the dinner you’ve made, looking at your recipes afresh would be a welcome change.”
 (Let me know how that one goes)